massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. From the **SQL database** blade, find the **Settings** section from the blade, and then select the **Connection strings** link.

-1. In the Connection strings pane, record the value in the **ADO.NET (SQL Authentication)** box.
+1. In the Connection strings pane, record the value in the **ADO.NET (SQL Authentication)** text box.
 You'll use this value later in this lab.

 1. Update the connection string that you recorded by performing the following actions: